GChristensen/ishell/README.md

 and explore command templates in the editor).

-You may also have noticed that the object-oriented preview and execute methods have the `args` argument always in the first position, and `pblock` argument is now called `display`.
+You may also have noticed that the object-oriented preview and execute methods have the `args` argument always in the first position, and the `pblock` argument is now called `display`.
 It still contains a reference to the same `div` element of iShell preview area (so you can pass it to `CmdUtils.previewAjax`, for example), but has a new set of methods: `set`, `text`, and `error` method which modify